Theju77/lmarena-riftrunner-finder/README.md

 ## 🎯 Purpose

-This tool automates the process of finding specific AI models (particularly Gemini 3.0) on LMArena's blind testing platform by:
+This tool automates the process of finding the **"riftrunner"** anonymous model on LMArena's blind testing platform by:
 - Submitting custom prompts with images
-- Analyzing AI responses for specific patterns
+- Analyzing AI responses for specific fingerprint patterns
 - Automatically retrying until a match is found
 - Supporting proxy configurations for network access